 If your older loved one has received a diagnosis of age-related macular degeneration, you’ll likely be faced with a variety of questions and concerns.
 And you’re not alone; a staggering 11 million people in the U.S. have received the same diagnosis, and that number is predicted to double by the year 2050.
-Compassionate Nursing Services, experts in home health care services in St. Louis, MO, is here with the details you need to better understand this condition and how to best help your senior loved one.
+Compassionate Nursing Services, the in home caregivers St. Louis families trust, is here with the details you need to better understand this condition and how to best help your senior loved one.

 What is macular degeneration?

 Age-related macular degeneration (ARMD) is a disease whereby the center of the retina (the macula) is damaged, influencing central vision and the details necessary in reading, driving a car, watching the television, and recognizing other people’s faces.
 It is the leading cause of permanent central vision blindness in older adults, affecting about 30% of adults over age 75.
 It’s important to be aware that macular degeneration will not traditionally cause complete loss of sight; peripheral vision stays unaffected.

 What are the two categories of macular degeneration?

 ARMD can occur in two varieties:

 - Wet ARMD: Accounting for up to 20 percent of all diagnoses, wet age-related macular degeneration creates a build-up of drusen – fat deposits – and an irregularity of the blood vessels underneath the retina.
 Both of these problems together bring about retinal damage.
 Wet ARMD can advance swiftly and lead to severe and irreparable central vision loss.

 - Dry ARMD: Dry ARMD accounts for the majority (up to 90%) of macular degeneration diagnoses.
 As with wet ARMD, drusen develops below the retina, resulting in a thinning of the macula and eventual central vision loss.
 Advancement is more gradual in this kind of ARMD, but it can progress to wet ARMD.